 “I like to get to know the person behind the person and I feel privileged to look after residents at this important time in their life and provide them with the best care possible.”

-She adds: “Our Ryman motto ‘it’s got to be good enough for mum’ is not just a nice quote – we really have to make it work for us and our residents.”
+She adds: “Our Ryman motto ‘good enough for mum and dad’ is not just a nice quote – we really have to make it work for us and our residents.”

 The recent lockdown experiences underlined further how important the role is.